 Okay, maybe I jumped the gun with that title, but allow me to rant for just a moment.
 At Egg, we look for new projects on Elance.
 Today, as I’m looking, I’m seeing tons of gigs looking for search engine optimization specialists.
-People who want “gurus” to help them rank #1.
+People who want “gurus” to help them rank #1 or help with their SEO strategy.
 They throw around terms like “keyword density” that, thanks to Google’s recent smackdown, are simply extinct now.

 They’re setting themselves up for failure.
 Sure, someone will bid on these projects, but when they fail to deliver what the customer wants: that golden top spot on Google (which, by the way, no one can guarantee), they’ll realize they’ve wasted a lot of money.

 You’ve heard it here before: it’s not about getting on the top of Google.
 It’s what you do to convert the traffic you’ve got into customers.
 It’s not about stuffing keywords unnaturally into web copy in the hopes that Google will be too dumb to notice it’s written for bots, not humans.

 This is a guest post by Tricia Borren.

 Search engine optimization (SEO) has become one of the most effective and useful online marketing tools available today.
 Although most small businesses understand the basic concepts of SEO, many still make some mistakes during implementation.
 Small businesses should avoid making five of the most common SEO mistakes.